Plymouth Montserrat

 What is Plymouth like now?

 Today, Plymouth is a ghost town, an eerie archaeological site sealed beneath a thick layer of volcanic ash.
 The tops of some buildings still protrude, including the landmark clock tower of the old government headquarters and the roof of St. Anthony’s Church.
+Plymouth’s fate as a city entombed in volcanic ash has earned it the title of a modern-day Pompeii.

 Inside an abandoned hotel in Plymouth